-ASSESSMENT OF OPPORTUNITIES Does not apply.
+Assessment of Opportunities Does not apply.
 There is no aquatic habitat on your farm.
 Achieved Some Opportunity Considerable Opportunity Notes Aquatic habitat on your farm has been maintained, enhanced, and/or created, and is healthy.
-Some aquatic habitat can be enhanced by improving water storage, restoring previously drained wetlands, and/or improving water management.
+Some aquatic habitat can be enhanced by improving water storage, restoring previously drained wetlands, and/ or improving water management.
 Large areas of aquatic habitat can be readily enhanced by improving water storage, restoring previously drained wetlands, and/or improving water management.
 Banks of watercourses, including wetlands, are intact and not slumping, compacted, or eroded.
 There are some slumping, compacted, or eroded watercourse banks.
 Banks of watercourses show significant slumping, compaction, and/or erosion.
 Watercourses have a mature canopy of vegetation cover, which moderates water temperatures.
 Watercourses have some vegetation cover.
 Watercourses have no vegetation cover.
 There are no livestock present or livestock access to aquatic habitat is controlled, and buffers have been established.
 Livestock access to aquatic habitat can be controlled, and buffers can be enhanced.
 There is significant livestock access to aquatic habitat that is causing damage, and the use of buffers is limited.
-Where possible, aquatic habitat has been enhanced by developing off- channel habitat within the floodplain.
+Achieved Some Opportunity Considerable Opportunity Notes Where possible, aquatic habitat has been enhanced by developing off-channel habitat within the floodplain.
 There are some opportunities to enhance aquatic habitat by developing off-channel habitat within the floodplain.
 There are significant opportunities to enhance aquatic habitat by developing off-channel habitat within the floodplain.
+Watercourses are able to overflow their banks during high water and access the historic floodplain.
+Watercourses are able to overflow some of their banks during high water but can not access all of the historic floodplain.
+Watercourses are not able to overflow their banks during high water or access the historic floodplain.
+Aquatic habitats are protected from farming impacts.
+Some areas of aquatic habitat could benefit from improved farm management practices.
+Several or large areas of aquatic habitat could benefit from improved farm management practices.
+Aquatic habitats are not receiving pollutants and sedimentation from your farm.
+Aquatic habitats show some evidence of sedimentation and pollutants coming from your farm.
+Aquatic habitats show extensive evidence of sedimentation and/or pollutants coming from your farm.